 When people experience a recurrence, it is frequently not as intense as the primary outbreak, in terms of length or severity.
 Most often, it recurs in the same location as the primary infection.
 Stress, fatigue, colds, weakened immune system, and sun exposure can trigger a recurrent outbreak.

 With Type 1 herpes on the lips and face, avoid kissing, sharing eating utensils, drinks and any kind of lip product, such as lipstick.
-When Type 2 herpes is active all sexual relations should be avoided as you can potentially be contagious even when lesions are not evident.
+When Type 2 herpes is active all sexual relations must be avoided.